grafana/agent/docs/sources/flow/reference/components/otelcol.auth.oauth2.md

 The authorization tokens can be used by HTTP and gRPC based OpenTelemetry exporters.
 This component can fetch and refresh expired tokens automatically.
-For further details about OAuth2 Client Credentials flow (2-legged workflow) see [here](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).
+For further details about OAuth 2.0 Client Credentials flow (2-legged workflow) see [here](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).

 > **NOTE**: `otelcol.auth.oauth2` is a wrapper over the upstream OpenTelemetry
 > Collector `oauth2client` extension.
 Bug reports or feature requests will be